wangg12/3D-Aware-Ellipses-for-Visual-Localization/README.md

 ### Object Detection

 We use Detectron2 for object detection.
 It provides implementation and pre-trained weights for state-of-the-art object detection algorithms.
-In particular, we are using the Faster R-CNN architecture.
+In particular, we use the Faster R-CNN architecture.

 ```
 python -m pip install 'git+https://github.com/facebookresearch/detectron2.git'